gouniverse/taskstore/README.md

 ## Tasks

 The task specifies a unit of work to be completed.
-It can be completed on the fly, or queued to the database to be completed in the background outside of the regular application flow.
+It can be performed immediately, or enqueued to the database and deferreed for asynchronious processing, ensuring your application remains responsive.

+Each task is uniquely identified by an alias and provides a human-readable title and description.

-Each task has an alias (human readable identification) that allows you to call the task, and a title and description to give you more information on the task.
+Each task is uniquely identified by an alias that allows the task to be easily called.
+A human-readable title and description to give the user more information on the task.

-The task must implement the TaskHandlerInterface, and also define a handle method, which will be called to complete the queued task.
+To define a task, implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.

-The task may (optional) extend the TaskHandlerBase struct for additional functionality i.e. getting task parameters, etc.
+Optionally, extend the TaskHandlerBase struct for additional features like parameter retrieval.

-The tasks can be run directly on the terminal (CLI), or as part of a background queue.
+Tasks can be executed directly from the command line (CLI) or as part of a background queue.

-The tasks placed in the queue will be processed at the specified interval.
+The tasks placed in the queue will be processed at specified interval.

 ```golang
 package tasks